For gifted adults and those who who coach them.

 I became obsessed with personality tests in my 20s.
 Myers-Briggs* was a revelation to me; as an off-the-charts N (Intuitive, 20% of the population), it explained why I had such a difficult time communicating with Sensors who seemed to think in a more literal, linear way.
 While my abstract thinking style bounced from A to W to D to M, making intuitive leaps based on absorbing multiple data points simultaneously, my Sensor bosses bashed me for “being unstrategic.”
 At the time, I assumed this meant I was defective.

-Much later in life, I stumbled upon how high-functioning autism shows up in women, and I now consider myself neurodiverse despite a low likelihood of being formally diagnosed.
+Much later in life, I stumbled upon more information on ADHD, and how high-functioning autism shows up in women; I now consider myself neurodiverse despite a low likelihood of being formally diagnosed.
 Being exceptionally good with language (I was reading at a fourth-grade level in kindergarten) and a social and identity chameleon, I’d never be picked up on the radar of diagnostic tests designed for boys.
 I’ve worked hard to adapt to the “normal” world… which means that the autism community is simply one more place where I sort of fit in, but still an outlier.

 Gifted adults, or rebels with a cause?